adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 - In the dataset, competitions are unique by `meetname` and `date`
 - For a specifc competition, a class is unique not just by `weightclass`, but also by `division` (eg: juniors, open and masters)

 So that leads to the following query.
-You will see that I've filtered out null results in the query, but of course you could do that directly the dataframe using the `filterNulls` function in the dataframe library.
+You will see that I've filtered out null results in the query, but of course you could do that directly the dataframe using the [filter](https://kotlin.github.io/dataframe/filter.html) function in the dataframe library.

 You can see that I've written a function to return the string query.
 Of course you can just write the string directly, but I like to create a function the query is easily modifiable with placeholders.
 For example to look at a particular year/s or to quickly iterate on the number of entries (lifters) in a weight class.
 The ability to quickly iterate, learn and discover is a key componment of a successful datascience workflow.